We understand the enormous financial disruption created by the COVID-19 pandemic, and we are ready to help with relief measures:

 Shared Branching: Shared branching services are available only for members, effective August 24, at the Kekaha branch and APFCU's branches on Oahu and Maui until further notice.
 APFCU's Kaimuki branch has completely discontinued shared branching.
 Shared branching at the Henderson branch has been temporarily halted for non-members since August 1.

-All APFCU branches and Kekeha CU have returned
+All APFCU branches and Kekeha CU have returned to normal, pre-COVID hours.

 |Main and Fort Street